 All blasting-related operations, including obtaining, transporting, storing, handling, loading, detonating, and disposing of blasting material, as well as ground-motion monitoring shall comply with all applicable federal, state, and local regulations, permit stipulations, and contracts.
-Blasting for excavation or grading purposes is to be used only when deemed necessary by a construction expert after examination of the site and other reasonable means of excavation have been attempted and are unsuccessful in achieving the required results.
+Blasting for excavation or grading purposes is to be used only when deemed necessary by a construction expert after examination of the site.
 Enbridge may specify locations where the proposed pipeline crosses foreign utilities and/or structures in which consolidated rock must be removed by approved mechanical equipment such as rock-trenching, hydraulic rams, jack hammers, or rock saws in lieu of blasting.

-Before blasting, site-specific blasting plans consistent with the provisions of this Plan must be submitted by the blasting contractor(s) to Enbridge for approval and review by a licensed Enbridge engineer.
-Should there be an existing pipeline within 50 feet of an area proposed for blasting, the blasting contractor will complete a stress calculation to propose the allowable pounds of explosive per delay interval and determine the combined stress level of each affected pipeline.
+Before blasting, site-specific blasting plans consistent with the provisions of this Plan must be submitted by the Contractor to Enbridge for review and approval.
+Should there be an existing pipeline within 50 feet of an area proposed for blasting, the Contractor will complete a stress calculation to propose the allowable pounds of explosive per delay interval and determine the combined stress level of each affected pipeline.
 These recommendations must be reviewed by Enbridge and approved before blasting can commence.

-Site-Specific Blasting Plans
+7 Site Specific Blasting Plans

 The blasting contractor(s) will create a site-specific blasting plan for any area determined to require blasting.
 Each site-specific blasting plan will include details and calculations regarding environmental variables that will be recorded closer to the time of the blast.
-The site-specific blasting plan will take into account environmental/site-specific conditions that exist, as well as methods, materials, and locations of all explosives to be used for blasting.
+The site-specific blasting plan will consider environmental/site-specific conditions that exist, as well as methods, materials, and locations of all explosives to be used for blasting.